-Mobile marketing and the age of ‘there’s an app for that’ seemed to dawn at lightning speed thanks to new technologies and an almost insatiable demand for apps that promised to make every aspect of daily life easier.
-Yet while apps of course still exist and continue to be developed, some commentators have begun to question whether smartphone users are becoming increasingly apathetic towards them.
+Mobile marketing and the age of ‘there’s an app for that’ seemed to dawn at lightning speed.
+New technologies and an almost insatiable demand for apps promise to make every aspect of daily life easier.
+Yet, while apps continue to be developed, some have begun to question whether users are becoming apathetic towards them.
 This raises the question, how can marketers create an app strategy that provides for the needs of their target demographic and ensure apps remain a part of the marketer’s toolkit?

 Apathy towards apps?

-This data is at odds with the astronomical amount of time many of us spend using mobile phones on a daily basis, which should lead the observant marketer to ask – what went wrong?
+This data is at odds with the astronomical amount of time many of us spend using mobile phones each day.
+This should lead the observant marketer to ask – what went wrong?
 Econsultancy highlights a few reasons for the lack of customer interest in downloading new apps.
-These range from a lack of knowledge about a brand’s new app being available, to a failure of the brand to communicate the benefits that could be gained from downloading their app.
-When so many sites are now mobile optimised and able to fulfil a customer’s needs, the value of an app has arguably waned if it is unable to deliver anything over and above what can be found online.
+These range from a lack of knowledge about a brand’s app, to a failure to communicate the app’s benefits.
+So many sites are now mobile optimised and able to fulfil a customer’s needs.
+So, the value of an app has waned if it is unable to deliver anything over what can be found online.

 What can marketers do?

-This so-called apathy towards apps is not an irreversible trend, and there are a number of things that marketers can do to ensure that their app provides value, not only to the customer but also to a brand’s marketing strategy as a whole.
+This so-called apathy towards apps is not an irreversible trend.
+There are a number of things that marketers can do to ensure that their app provides value, not only to the customer but also to a brand’s marketing strategy as a whole.